——

 The Imperial WHO Collaborating Centre for Public Health Education and Training has developed an innovative Advanced Academic Training Course for medical and health professionals in academia worldwide.

-The course encapsulates a variety of different skills development disciplines, including communication skills, students' assessment, Masters and PhDs examinations and small-group learning.
-Modern teaching and research skills development is achieved through interactive learning and hands-on experience through highly advanced skill labs, attending undergraduate students' clinical teachings in primary care, community and hospital settings.
+The course encapsulates a variety of different skill development disciplines, including communication skills, students’ assessment, Master’s and Ph.D. examinations, and small-group learning.
+Modern teaching and research skills development are achieved through interactive learning and hands-on experience through highly advanced skill labs and attending undergraduate students’ clinical teachings in primary care, community, and hospital settings.

-The 8th Advanced Academic Training dates are yet to be confirmed.
+The Advanced Academic Training dates are yet to be confirmed.
+If you would like to enrol, please contact us using our email at the top right of this webpage.

 Aim: